 Organizations across the country are rethinking their hiring and retention strategies for truck drivers.
 They are revamping benefit programs.
-They are making sure their compensation is competitive in the market.
-They are putting bonus and incentive programs in place.
+Companies are making sure their compensation is competitive in the market.
+Fleets are putting bonus and incentive programs in place.

 But what about taking a closer look at the relationship between dispatchers and drivers?

 Truckers report that their relationship with their assigned dispatcher greatly contributes to their level of satisfaction with their job and with the trucking company.
 As an employer, here are some tips to keep in mind when evaluating dispatchers.